pocesar/apify-login-session/README.md

         },
         failed: {
             selector: "[role=\"alert\"],#captcha", // usually an error that tells the login failed
-            timeout: 10000 // optional timeout in ms },
+            timeoutMillis: 10000 // optional timeout in ms },
-        waitFor: 15000 // optional "sleep" in ms to consider the page as "settled" }]
+        waitForMillis: 15000 // optional "sleep" in ms to consider the page as "settled" }]
 });